Greenwich Ballet Academy

 Student Code of Conduct

-- Our program is for serious dance students, and student’s will adhere by the Student Manual Etiquette requirements when in the studios, waiting room. dressing room, and performance venues.
+- Adhere to the etiquette requirements specified in the Student Handbook while in the studios, waiting room. dressing room, and performance venues.

 - Regular attendance to class is imperative to your progress and shows respect to your teachers and fellow students.
 Please do the best you can to attend all classes and rehearsals.

 - Our teachers want the best for you.
-They will be honest with you, and at times this will not be easy to take.
+They will be honest with you, and will often make necessary corrections.
 Look at their corrections and feedback as a sign of their investment in you.
-They believe in you and have dedicated their careers to build you as a dancer.
 Respect their opinions and their many years of education and experience.

 - Being healthy is crucial to dance.
 Educate yourself about the nutrition your body needs to grow and be strong.
 Learn how to prevent injuries and take care of your body before and after class.

 - No one should ever feel unsupported by his or her peers or faculty.
-If you have concerns of any kind, please share them.
-We never want you to feel alone at GBA.
-We are part of a family.
+If you have concerns of any kind, please share them with the Program Coordinator.